Densha de Go!: History

 In April 2010, 5 years after Square Enix acquired Taito Corporation as a wholly owned subsidiary, Densha de Go!
 Special Version -- Revived!
-Showa Yamanote Line was announced for the Nintendo DS on July 22, 2010.
+Showa Yamanote Line was released for the Nintendo DS on July 22 the same year.
 This was a departure from the traditional publisher and distributor of Densha de Go, Taito.
 Densha de Go!
 Special Version—Revived!
 Showa Yamanote Line offers a variety of trains to control, from the early Yamanote Line up through the current rolling stock.
 Exclusive to the Nintendo DS, the controls are completely stylus driven, unlike the variety of custom controls offered in non-handheld versions.

 In June 2011 a version of the game also covering the Yamanote line was released for Apple's iOS (only available in the Japanese App Store).
 There is the option of using a simulated "master controller" on the screen or using touchscreen buttons to move the lever up and down.

 Unbalance, who had long supported the franchise by publishing ports of each title to the Windows platform in Japan for over a decade, discontinued the last of its released Densha de Go! titles from retail as of August 2011.
 The company had been steadily discontinuing titles beginning with the "1480¥ Series", so-called due to their price point and comprised the earliest titles, in late 2010/early 2011 as supplies depleted.
-Later-released titles in the series—the "1980¥ Series"—were the last to be discontinued as of August, 2011.
+Later-released titles in the series—the "1980¥ Series"—were the last to be discontinued as of August 2011.
 A line of custom USB controllers for the series had been discontinued even earlier and now command a large premium on sites such as Yahoo!
 Auctions Japan.
 Support through Windows 7 compatibility guides, FAQs and patches remains available through the Unbalance site, however.

 In 2017 Taito, which is now owned by Square Enix, released a new arcade cabinet in commemoration of the 20th anniversary of the game series.
 According to an article from Geek: "The cabinet includes four displays, three of which act as windows showing the track and simulated outside world, whereas the fourth forms the dashboard the player sits at.
-All the buttons from a real train are present, as are the two physical controls required to make the train move."
+All the buttons from a real train are present, as are the two physical controls required to make the train move".
 They also released a new mobile game for Android and iOS in Winter 2016.